mohamed2134/node-notes/README.md

 # node-notes
 this is simple command line notes by node js
+## goal from this app
-##this simple app for only explain how to read from command line
+this simple app for only explain how to read from command line